Trump recorded discussing paying for Playboy model's story

 "We'll have to pay," Cohen responded.

-The audio is muffled, but can be heard saying to "pay with cash" and Cohen immediately says, "no, no." Trump can be heard after saying, "check."
+The audio is muffled, but Trump can be heard saying "pay with cash," though it isn't clear if he is suggesting to pay with cash or not to pay with cash.
+Cohen immediately says, "No, no, no" and Trump can then be heard saying, "check."

-Last week, Trump's attorney Rudy Giuliani said the recording would prove that "the president said it has to be done correctly and it has to be done by check."
+A transcript of the conversation provided by Trump's current attorney, Rudy Giuliani, says Trump actually said, "Don't pay with cash...check."

-Giuliani provided a transcript to CNN that Trump told Cohen, "Don't pay with cash ... check."
+Last week, Giuliani said the recording would prove that "the president said it has to be done correctly and it has to be done by check."

-"The transcript that we provided CNN accurately reflects the taped conversation," Giuliani told The Associated Press.
+"The transcript that we provided CNN accurately reflects the taped conversation," Giuliani told The Associated Press on Tuesday.

 Davis said his client — who is under investigation by federal officials in New York — "has been disparaged and insulted and called all kinds of things."